webspires-eng/scanalign-media/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Media Gallery

+To add files to the media gallery, place them in the `public/Media` directory.

+### How it Works

+-   The application automatically scans the `public/Media` directory and displays all the files on the `/media` page.
+-   The URLs for the media files are generated automatically.
+For a file named `example.png` in the `public/Media` directory, the URL will be `/Media/example.png`.
+-   Clicking on a media item in the gallery will copy its public URL to your clipboard.